What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 You must have identified a (rough) topic on which you wish to conduct research.

-Doctoral candidates themselves are responsible for finding a supervising committee, establishing contacts and making the necessary arrangements.
+Doctoral candidates themselves are responsible for finding a supervising committee, establishing contacts, and making the necessary arrangements.

-Composition of the Supervisory Board:
+Composition of the Supervisory Committee:

 At least one of the supervising university lecturers must always be a member of the Faculty of Human Sciences; if only external supervisors are desired, a doctorate at the Faculty of Human Sciences is not possible.

-If a professor from outside the university is to become a member of the supervision team, that person must have the right to award a doctorate at their home institution.
-In this case, a written application must be submitted to the doctorate office beforehand.
-An application form for the admission of external supervisors can be found in the right-hand column of the document Application form External Supervisors.
+If a professor from outside the Faculty of Human Sciences is to become a member of the supervision team (external supervisor), that person must have the right to award a doctorate at their home institution.
+In this case, a written application must be submitted to the Doctoral Office beforehand.
+An application form for the admission of external supervisors can be found in the right-hand margin: “Application for External Supervision”.

-Step 2a: Registration with Docfile (Online)
+Step 2: Registration with Docfile (Online)

 A registration wizard guides you through the registration process.